 Every year in the U.S., there are reports of about 220 million flat tires.
 That’s about seven tire punctures every second.

-Unless you have a roadside assistance membership and time to spare while you wait for help, you’ll want to familiarize yourself with how to change a flat tire yourself. org has a pretty lengthy tutorial that can show you how.
-Read their tips and then practice changing a tire on your car in your driveway so you’re ready if you have to do it on the road.
+Unless you have a roadside assistance membership and time to spare while you wait for help, you’ll want to familiarize yourself with how to change a flat tire yourself.
+Our tutorial can show you how.

 Don’t have a jack or a spare?
 You can fix that right away by purchasing a jack and finding a spare that will fit your car.
 If you have room, buying two spares isn’t a bad idea in case you blow more than one.